 Instructions

-- Preheat oven to 350 and grease a 9x13 casserole baking dish.
+- Preheat the oven to 350°F and grease a 9×13 casserole baking dish.

 - Preheat medium pot over medium heat on stove-top.

-- Add oil, heat it through and add onions.
-Saute onions until they start to brown.
+- Add oil, heat it through, and add diced onions.
+Sauté onions until they start to brown.

 - Smash and mince garlic and add it to the onions.
-Stir and saute until fragrant.
+Stir and sauté until fragrant, just a few seconds.

 - Sprinkle flour over the onions and stir well.
 Stir for a few seconds and start slowly pouring in chicken stock, while stirring.
 Pour in milk after that while stirring as well.

-- Let the mixture heat through and start to thicken.
+- Lower the heat to medium-low.
+Let the mixture heat through and start to thicken.
+Make sure to stir often.

-- Mix hash browns and cheese sauce in a large bowl and spread the mixture in the prepared casserole dish.
+- Mix hash brown potatoes and cheese sauce in a large bowl and spread the mixture in the prepared casserole dish.
 Make sure it's all spread evenly throughout.

-- Spread some more cheese on top and bake for 35-40 minutes, until casserole browned and bubbles around the edges.
+- Spread some more cheese on top and bake for 30-35 minutes, until casserole browned and bubbles around the edges.
+If you would like to brown the top a little more, turn on the broiler for a few seconds.

 Video